assiro/uub-operative-system/README.md

 More info to: http://elettronica.le.infn.it/?page_id=898

-login: root - passwd: root
+login: root - passwd: root  (change password by patch if needed)

 MAC address: 00:0A:35:00:1E:53 - DHCP active